RareSkills/blog/ethereum-contract-creation-code/ethereum-contract-creation-code.md

 Together they're called the creation code.
 The EVM starts by executing the init code.
 If the init code is properly encoded, this execution will store the runtime code on the blockchain.

 There is nothing in the EVM specification that says the layout must be init code, runtime code and constructor parameters.
 It could be init code, constructor parameters, and then runtime code.
-This is simply the convention that solidity uses.
+This is simply the convention that Solidity uses.
 However, the init code must be the first part for the EVM to know where to begin executing.

 **Prerequisites**

 This article assumes knowledge of the following topics:
-- Solidity (See our [free solidity tutorial](https://www.rareskills.io/learn-solidity) if you are just starting.).
+- Solidity (See our [free Solidity tutorial](https://www.rareskills.io/learn-solidity) if you are just starting.).
 - Basics of EVM opcodes

 Let's dive in!